Identity Confusion & The Church

 Bullies Gaslight

-Applying this thought to a bully’s overall agenda we see how all bullying characteristic works together to achieve one ultimate goal–gaslighting.
-That is, to create a “believable” false narrative influencing others against their victim.
+When we apply this concept to the behavior of bullies, we see how all the characteristics of bullying work together toward a single ultimate goal—gaslighting.
+The aim is to craft a “believable” false narrative that turns others against the victim.
 It is sabotage on every level.
-Onlookers becomes numb and impaired in their judgement.
-This is because they have drunken, so to speak, from the Kool-Aid of gaslighting.
+Bystanders become numb, their judgment impaired, because they’ve drunk, so to speak, from the Kool-Aid of gaslighting.

-The brave few who stand up in defense of a victim are quickly cut down to a stump by the gaslighter or their followers.
-Unfortunately, a gaslighter typically has loyal followers.
-Utilizing followers is strategic.
-They are methodically placed within a bullying scenario to cheer on the bully and brow beat opposers.
+The few who bravely stand up for the victim are quickly cut down to size by the gaslighter or their followers.
+Sadly, gaslighters often have loyal followers, and part of their manipulation is to exploit these supporters.
+These followers are strategically placed within the bullying scenario to cheer on the bully and pressure anyone who opposes them.

-For those of us who recognize being in this kind of bullying situation, or a eyewitness to it, we must decisively put down our cup of Kool-Aid.
-This is an intentional step in combating bullying.
-We must stop drinking from a narrative that has become convoluted.
-Even the best minds will have trouble deciphering between what’s true and what’s being deliberately spun.
-Therefore, the antidote is not found in looking at facts (that may be falsified) but rather character.
-It all goes back to character.
-When in doubt character is a safe guide back to reality and wisdom.
+For those of us who recognize that we’re caught in, or witnessing, this kind of bullying, we must decisively put down the cup of Kool-Aid handed to us by the gaslighter and their followers.
+This is an intentional act of abstinence during manipulation.
+We must stop drinking from a narrative that’s been twisted beyond recognition.
+Even the sharpest minds can struggle to differentiate between truth and deliberate distortion.
+Therefore, the antidote is not always found in seeking out evidence (which may be falsified), but rather in understanding character.
+It always comes back to character.
+When in doubt, character is a reliable guide to reality and wisdom.

-For instance, a victim’s narrative may look bleak because it’s been vandalized and discredited by a bully—but their character will always tell a different story.
-Likewise, a bully’s narrative may look very sleek and well packaged—but their character will always smell of fear and intimidation.
-In other words, even if a bully’s narrative is convincing joining their camp is a dangerous venture.
-In the same way they treat others they will eventually treat you.
+For example, a victim’s story may seem bleak because it’s been discredited and tainted by the bully—but their character will always tell a different story.
+In contrast, a bully’s narrative might appear polished and convincing, but their character will always reek of intimidation and threat.
+Even if the bully’s story seems compelling, aligning yourself with them is a perilous choice.
+How they treat others is a clear indication of how they will eventually treat you.

 Do you know someone who is being bullied?
-If so give them an encouraging wink that lets them know that you are not drinking the Kool-Aid served by bully/gaslighters.
-(Paula Masters)
+If so, offer them an encouraging wink to show them that you’re not drinking the Kool-Aid served by bullies and gaslighters.

 Bully Proofing